Below are services covered under Nebraska Medicaid. For more information, see our Rules and Regulations.

 Nebraska Medicaid covers hearing aids, hearing aid repairs, necessary batteries, and supplies.
 There are limits on hearing aid services.

-Nebraska Medicaid covers home health agency services when prescribed by a physician and provided wherever they are necessary.
-The physician must certify the services are medically necessary and appropriate to be provided in the home.
+Nebraska Medicaid covers home health agency services when prescribed by a physician or APRN and provided wherever they are necessary.
+The physician or APRN must certify the services are medically necessary and appropriate to be provided in the home.
 Covered services include nursing services, aide services, necessary medical supplies and equipment, and physical, speech, and occupational therapies if there is no other way to receive these services.
 There are limits on some services.

 Nebraska Medicaid covers hospice services provided in response to palliative management of a terminal illness.
 Hospice services include nursing services, physician services, medical social services, counseling services, home health aide/homemaker, medical equipment, medical supplies, drugs and biologicals, physical therapy, occupational therapy, and speech language pathology.
 Hospice services require prior authorization by Medicaid.

 Medicaid covers medically necessary inpatient, outpatient, and emergency room services.
 Medicaid will not cover items such as private rooms; private-duty nursing while in the hospital; and emergency room services for routine treatment.

 Nebraska Medicaid covers Intermediate Care Facilities for Persons with Intellectual Disabilities (ICF/DD) services for individuals with developmental/intellectual disabilities or a related condition.